opennextjs/opennextjs-aws/.changeset/fix-page-cache-tag-associations.md

 "@opennextjs/aws": patch
 ---

-Persist cache tag associations for `PAGES` and `APP_PAGE` entries so tag revalidation works with modern Next.js page cache kinds.
+Persist runtime cache tag associations for App Router `APP_PAGE` entries when using original-mode tag caches, including pages generated on demand and tags added after the build.